robots-ju/live-overcapture/README.md

 NodeJS is used to send the individual JPEG frames created by Gstreamer over websocket on the network and provides the control server.
 An HTML5 webapp using Socket.io and THREE.js powers the control interface and program outputs.

-The server only supports Ricoh Theta cameras (tested with Theta V) over USB but could probably support many other sources.
+The server only supports Ricoh Theta cameras (tested with Theta V and Z1) over USB but could probably support many other sources.
 When the camera runs in 4K mode, each frame sent over the websocket is around 1MB in size, the maximum bandwidth required is about 30MB/s for each device*client.

+This project was only tested on Linux and Chrome.
+Firefox 3D and jpeg decoding is not performant enough to keep up.

 ## Installation